-Segment Adjusted EBITDA decreased by \$94 million (or 26%) to \$273 million and segment Adjusted EBITDA margin decreased by approximately 400 basis points to 19% for the year ended December 31, 2023, compared with segment Adjusted EBITDA of \$367 million and segment Adjusted EBITDA margin of 23% for the year ended December 31, 2022.
-The decreases in segment Adjusted EBITDA and segment Adjusted EBITDA margin for the year ended December 31, 2023 were primarily attributable to the aforementioned decrease in sales volume driving lower fixed cost absorption, the impact of higher raw material costs due to the continued effects of inflation, and an extended plant outage for maintenance and improvement activities at one of our manufacturing sites.
+Segment Adjusted EBITDA decreased by \$112 million (or 41%) to \$161 million and Segment Adjusted EBITDA margin decreased by approximately 700 basis points to 12% for the year ended December 31, 2024, compared with Segment Adjusted EBITDA of \$273 million and Segment Adjusted EBITDA margin of 19% for the year ended December 31, 2023.
+The decreases in Segment Adjusted EBITDA and Segment Adjusted EBITDA margin for the year ended December 31, 2024 were primarily attributable to the aforementioned decreases in price and currency, along with lower volumes driving lower fixed cost absorption.